DrDJ3006/DoorScan/README.md

 # DoorScan :

-DoorScan is a simple Ports Scan using python and the scapy library
+DoorScan is a simple Scan Script using python3 and the scapy library
 # Installation & dependencies :
 ## Dependencies :
 - Python 3.5+